Remember to cite LawCareers.Net on your application form if you apply to Russell-Cooke Solicitors.

 Who are we looking for?

-On average we take on six to nine trainee solicitors a year.
+On average we take on eight to ten trainee solicitors a year.
 Our trainees often stay on after completing their training - traditionally we have a very high retention rate.
 You must have three good A levels.
 If you have graduated you must have at least an upper second-class degree (although not necessarily in law).
 If you are in your final year at university you should have obtained the equivalent of an upper second in any second-year exams.

 You will need to thrive on responsibility and challenges and be able to exercise your own judgement.
 To have a positive, social nature; to be good at the practical business of advising and representing clients; to be able to work effectively with colleagues and others that you meet in the course of your work; to have high professional standards; and to have an open mind about the areas of law in which you wish to gain experience.